kevgo/text-runner/README.md

 </a>
 <br><br>

-This is the mono-repo containing the source code and documentation of [Text-Runner](text-runner) as well as plugins for common scenarios:
+This mono-repo contains the source code and documentation of [Text-Runner](text-runner) as well as plugins for common scenarios:

 - [textrun-action](textrun-action/): Text-Runner actions for verifying the